Learning and Optimization of Implicit Negative Feedback for Industrial Short-video Recommender System: The proposed system

 \subsection{Feedback-aware Sequential Encoder}

 User feedback, encompassing both positive and negative types, is vital for modeling user preferences.
-In the real world, negative feedback is often implicit; users skip disliked content without explicitly expressing their aversion.
+In the real world, negative feedback is often implicit; users tend to skip over disliked content without explicitly expressing their aversion.
 This subtlety complicates user modeling.
-To tackle this, we've designed a feedback-aware encoder that integrates implicit negative feedback with two kinds of positive feedback.
-We use video watch time to define each feedback, including \textbf{E}ngaged \textbf{V}ideo \textbf{V}iewing(\textbf{EVV}), \textbf{F}ocused \textbf{V}ideo \textbf{V}iewing(\textbf{FVV}), and \textbf{G}lance \textbf{V}ideo \textbf{V}iewing(\textbf{GVV}), showed in~\autoref{tab::viewing_type}.
+To tackle this, we design a feedback-aware encoder that integrates implicit negative feedback with two kinds of positive feedback.